 Although the aim is to produce that beautiful fertile liquid, you do not have to throw away the solids.

-Get rid of the slimy remains of leaves and place them into your compost.
-They’re good for your garden.
+Please get rid of the slimy remains of leaves and place them into your compost.
+They’re suitable for your garden.
 It’s as simple as taking the solids out or using the garden sieve.

 If you do not want to dump the slurry in your compost pile, spread it on top of potatoes or tomatoes and let it settle into the soil as it ages.

-No matter how long you’ve allowed your tea to simmer, you need to dilute it before taking it to the garden.
+No matter how long you’ve allowed your tea to simmer, diluting it before taking it to the garden would be best.
 The longer you’ve left it too steep, the more dilution you’ll need.

-To be on the safer on the safe side, choose the higher concentration that is 1 part tea for fifteen parts water.
+To be safer on the safe side, choose the higher concentration of 1 part tea for fifteen parts water.

 Feed the plants

-The plants can be watered by using a watering bottle in the normal way.
-Be sure to make sure to water the base of the plant when you use this method.
+The plants can be watered by using a watering bottle in the usual way.
+Be sure to water the base of the plant when you use this method.

-I like to use a sprayer to sprinkle the garden soil as well as the entire leaf.
+I like to use a sprayer to sprinkle the garden soil and the entire leaf.
 I find that using comfrey as a foliar spray provides me with the best results, and I utilize less than when I water my plants using a watering container.

 When to Make Comfrey Tea

-The best timing to use the tea blend is:
+The best time to use the tea blend is:

 - The plants are just beginning to produce fruit or flowers.

-Do not use comfrey tea for small seedlings, as they could be unable to handle the strong flavor.
+Do not use comfrey tea for tiny seedlings, as they cannot handle the intense flavor.

 The younger the plant, the weaker the mix should be.
 This is why I usually wait until the plant appears to be close to being ready to produce fruit or flowers.